lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 +	Occupation: Environmental Scientist
 +	Passion: Sustainability and Music

-_Scene 1: Arrival at Roskilde Festival_
+_Arrival at Roskilde Festival_

 As Sarah arrives at Roskilde Festival, she's greeted by the magnificent Climate-Adaptive Festival Pavilion, a futuristic structure that seamlessly blends with its natural surroundings.
-Its transparent, climate-responsive panels change colors in harmony with the environment, creating a stunning visual effect.
+Its transparent, climate-responsive panels change colors harmoniously with the environment, creating a stunning visual effect.
 Sarah is already impressed with its aesthetic and wonders how it's helping the environment.

 ![Screenshot 2023-09-24 150317](https://github.com/lynnvdbroecke/Agile-Prototyping/assets/145906211/35f7594b-896e-4395-80c1-3484a8aebcf2)

-_Scene 2: Climate Adaptation_

 Inside the pavilion, Sarah experiences the magic of climate adaptation.
 The pavilion's AI-controlled climate system is in full swing.
 As dark clouds gather and rain starts pouring outside, the pavilion's transparent roof panels automatically adjust to diffuse the natural light, ensuring the interior remains bright and inviting.
 Sarah is comfortable and dry, listening to a live acoustic performance.
 She wonders about the materials that make up this resilient structure, knowing they must be cutting-edge to withstand such extreme conditions.
-The pavilion's climate adaptation aligns perfectly with her sustainability values.
+The pavilion's climate adaptation aligns perfectly with Sarah's sustainability values.

-_Scene 3: Eco-Friendly Materials_

-Sarah decides to explore further and learns about the pavilion's materials from an interactive exhibit.
+Sarah explores further and learns about the pavilion's materials from an interactive exhibit.
 The pavilion utilizes self-healing concrete, weather-resistant composites, and advanced insulation made from recycled and sustainable sources.
 She's impressed with how these materials reduce the pavilion's environmental impact and minimize waste over its long lifespan.

-_Scene 4: Augmented Reality Enhancement_

 As Sarah walks through the pavilion, she notices interactive augmented reality displays that provide information about the festival's sustainability initiatives.
 She can even see real-time data on energy usage, recycling rates, and carbon emissions.
 These features align perfectly with her background in environmental science, allowing her to engage more deeply with the festival's eco-friendly efforts.

-_Scene 5: Drone-Monitored Sustainability_

 While enjoying an eco-conscious food vendor, Sarah spots autonomous drones gracefully flying overhead.
 These drones continuously monitor the festival grounds for environmental concerns and maintenance needs.
 This level of environmental stewardship resonates with her deeply, knowing that Roskilde Festival is not just about music but also about embracing a sustainable future.

-_Conclusion:_

 As Sarah leaves Roskilde Festival, she reflects on her experience at the Climate-Adaptive Festival Pavilion.
 It exceeded her expectations, providing an unforgettable festival atmosphere while aligning perfectly with her passion for sustainability.
 She's excited to share her experience with her colleagues in the environmental science community, knowing that this innovative pavilion is paving the way for a greener and more climate-resilient future for large-scale events.